 - BPA-free jar that's easy to wash, feels sturdy, and holds up well over the years.

-- The digital touch screen is super easy to clean and simple to use!
+- The digital touch screen on the control panel is super easy to clean and simple to use!

-- The Blendtec has lots of different setting and function.
+- The Blendtec has lots of different settings and functions.
 It's really fun to play around with and test on different mixtures.

 - Perfect for: Any of my Smoothie Recipes!

-Best Blenders Under $300: VitaMix Explorian & KitchenAid Variable Speed Review
+Best Blenders Under $400: Vitamix 5200, Vitamix Explorian & KitchenAid Variable Speed

-Original Pick: I liked the VitaMix Explorian a lot overall!
-It’s a little bit small (I also tested the larger 64 ounce model which had similar results), but for an everyday blender, I think this is a great option.
+Previous Pick: Before I discovered the Vitamix 5200 discussed above, my top pick in this price range was the Vitamix Explorian.
+It’s a little bit small (I also tested the larger 64 ounce model which had similar results), but for everyday personal blenders I think this is a great value.
 This is the exact price point I was trying to find.
 It worked for cashew cream with fully soaked cashews.
-I did notice some texture when I poured it into Cream of Mushroom Soup, which I don't get with my KitchenAid.
-I like this scraper accessory for VitaMix blenders, although you really only need it for thick recipes like almond butter or nice cream.
+I did notice some texture when I poured it into cream of mushroom soup, which I don't get with my KitchenAid.
+I like this scraper accessory for Vitamix blenders, although you really only need it for thick recipes like almond butter or "nice" cream.

 - Perfect for: Baked goods!
 I made Dye-Free Green Muffins and saw no bits of spinach after blending, which I think is a good test!
 It would also work well for Sweet Potato Blender Muffins.